arkadiyhacks/wastecollab/README.md

+###Wastecollab
-The goal of this project is to create a waste detection and identification system based on Nvidia Jetson Nano
+#The goal of this project is to create a waste detection and identification system based on Nvidia Jetson Nano